viklc/nodegraphdesk/README.md

-# nodegraphdesk
+Nodegraphdesk is an extension for Houdini's node editor that allows to assign a particular desktop to a nodegraph context.
+It automatically switches between desktops when the user changes the path or dives into contexts such as DOPs or LOPs.

-This houdini nodegraph extension allows to assign a nodegraph context to a specific desktop.
-It uses a restrictive assignment approach to prevent misleading behavior, meaning that each desktop can only be linked to one of its nodegraphs (pane) with a specific context.
-To take effect, at least two links should be specified.
+To prevent misleading behavior, Nodegraphdesk uses a restrictive assignment approach that allows each desktop to be assigned to only one of its nodegraph panes with a given context.

 ## Install:
 1. Download the folder nodegraphdesk and place it in a desired location.